Smartling/wordpress-localization-plugin/readme.txt

 == Changelog ==
 = 2.3.0 =
 * Added ability to use all registered post types for references in Gutenberg blocks
+* Fixed menu translation when menu items consisted of post types or taxonomies

 = 2.2.1 =
 * Fixed critical wordpress error on new profile creation